-Utah’s Nursing Workforce Information Center provides a detailed analysis of advanced practice registered nurses (ARPNs) in the state in the publication: Utah’s Advanced Practice Registered Nurse Workforce, 2013: A Study on the Supply and Distribution of APRNs in Utah.
+Utah’s Nursing Workforce Information Center provides a detailed analysis of advanced practice registered nurses (ARPNs) in the state in its publication, Utah’s Advanced Practice Registered Nurse Workforce, 2017: A Study on the Supply and Distribution of APRNs in Utah.

 Salaries for DNP Nurses in Utah’s Major Cities

-The US Department of Labor, US Bureau of Labor Statistics provides salary information for DNP-educated advanced nursing professionals in the major cities of Utah (2014):
+The Utah Department of Workforce Services provides salary information for DNP-educated advanced nursing professionals in the major cities of Utah (2018):

 Nurse Administrators and Executives:

-An Overview of Salaries for Utah’s DNP-Educated Nurses as Published by the US Department of Labor
+An Overview of Hourly Wages for Utah’s DNP-Educated Nurses

 This page includes salaries that fall within the 75th and 90th percentiles for each nursing role to account for the fact that DNP-educated nurses are recognized as earning more than master’s-prepared nurses in the same roles.